 "Yes, of course, of course, please, follow me," the priest muttered as he reached for the Harry's arm.
 His grip tightened around Harry's wrist and tugged him forwards.
 Harry rotated his body sharply to the side as a small knife, clearly pilfered from a kitchen, sliced through the air where his heart used to be.
 The priest's manic smile dimmed slightly as he rebalanced himself.

 "Please sir, don't be difficult."
 A jet of red light caught him in the face in response.
 Harry grabbed the priest as he fell, and dropped him onto one of the benches lining the entry hall so that he slumped back against the wall.
 Cautiously, Harry bent over him, wand outstretched, and prodded his body with a muttered incantation.
 The man lay still, offering no response.
-He was offered a quick bowing of the head in apology.
+Harry offered a quick bowing of the head in apology.

 "Sorry my friend."